bbc/gst-roq/README.md

 - gst-quic-transport
 - GStreamer (>=1.20)

-If you do not have `gst-quic-transport` installed, this project will built it as a subproject.
+If you do not have `gst-quic-transport` installed, this project builds it as a subproject.
 The `gst-quic-transport` project additionally depends on the
 following: